cloudamqp/lavinmq/README.md

 ## Usage

-AvalancheMQ only requires one argument, and it's a path to a data directory:
+LavinMQ only requires one argument, and it's a path to a data directory:

 `avalanchemq -D /var/lib/avalanchemq`